 Before merging with Lloyd Motoren Werke, Hansa adorned its cars with a stylish emblem shaped like a vertical ellipse.
 This plaque may seem outdated to modern car enthusiasts, but it heralded innovation and bold experiments with electric vehicles at the time.

-Smooth curves create a sense of soft and swift driving, while the absence of corners hints at the vehicles’ complete safety.
+Smooth curves create a sense of soft, swift driving, while the absence of corners suggests the vehicle’s safety.
 This symbolizes the promise of the new brand and its great ambitions.

 At the center of the badge is the word “Hansa,” handwritten in white paint.
-The uneven font with curving strokes and large serifs evokes associations with The Addams Family media franchise.
-Of course, there is no connection; the whimsical lettering style simply reflects the early 20th century when bold fonts with various decorative embellishments were in vogue.
+The uneven font, with curving strokes and large serifs, evokes associations with the The Addams Family media franchise.
+Of course, there is no connection; the whimsical lettering style reflects the early 20th century, when bold fonts with various decorative embellishments were in vogue.

 1914